Am I the Family Scapegoat? 7 Signs You’re Carrying the Blame (and How to Heal)

 1. You Get Blamed for Things That Aren’t Your Fault

-Did your sibling forget something?
-It’s your fault.
+• Did your sibling forget something?
+Somehow, it’s on you.

-This constant blame can leave you feeling confused, anxious, and like you're walking on eggshells.
+Even when you’re quiet, even when you’re trying to help, it’s somehow still your fault.
+Over time, this constant blame can leave you feeling anxious, hyper-alert, and like you’re always walking on eggshells.

 2. Your Feelings Are Dismissed or Minimized